voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 See how each of those individual elections resemble the head of a power distribution?

-And that chart only includes a few political parties.

 #### Our current electoral process cuts off the Long Tail.

-Significantly, power law distributions found in nature will often have more than half of their total distribution in the Long Tail.
+Power law distributions found in nature will often have more than half of their total distribution in the Long Tail.

-But by awarding 100% of the political power for winning only 51% of the votes, two frontrunners gain a massive handicap.
-This is better described as a **duopoly**: two outwardly competitive actors with near complete control of the market.
+But the chart of presidential votes shows how our elections creates a **duopoly**, with two outwardly competitive actors having near complete control of the market.
+By awarding 100% of the political power for winning only 51% of the votes, the two frontrunners gain a massive handicap.

 In a country of over 300 million, this leaves most of us out of the conversation.